Get Answers to Your Questions About Our Clinic

 Medical Services and Medications

 Yes.
 We can provide standard women’s and gynecologic services, including pelvic exams, pap smears, birth control, and menopause management.
-We currently do not offer colposcopy or IUD insertion but hope to do so in the future.

 Absolutely!
 We love little tikes of all sizes.
 We can provide all standard childhood health care services, including yearly physicals, acute care (sore throats), and chronic disease management (asthma, allergies, etc.).
 We are NOT currently giving childhood vaccinations but can review records and send you elsewhere for completion.